Unconventional Fashion

 paint samples pt 2

-After four years of creating unconventional fashion looks, I wanted to demonstrate my growth by using the same material as my first look.
+After five years of creating unconventional fashion looks, I wanted to demonstrate my growth by using the same material as my first look.
 The second look took quite a bit longer and used many more paint samples, but the intention remains the same.

 DVDS